-The Real Estate Commission cannot pre-review application materials or qualifications.
-Please do not contact the Commission with questions about whether you qualify or whether you would be granted licensure under any particular circumstance, such as past criminal conviction history.
+The Real Estate Commission is not able to pre-review application materials or qualifications.
+Please do not contact the Commission with questions about whether you qualify or whether you would be granted licensure under any particular circumstance, including past criminal conviction history.
 You must meet the education and examination requirements and apply for the license, then submit an application with all required documentation to receive a determination as to your qualifications and eligibility for licensure.

 An official state criminal history record check (CHRC) is required from your current state of residence.
 For applicants living, working, or completing training in Pennsylvania, your CHRC will be generated automatically as part of your application and the required fee will be included at checkout.

 In addition to the background check from your current state of residence, you will need to submit official state CHRCs from every state where you have lived, worked, or completed training during the last 5 years.
 An FBI background check can be submitted in lieu of state checks where you previously lived, worked or trained.
 No record checks can be dated more than 90 days prior to the date you submit your application.